Hamilton Goold-Adams: Colonial administrator and governor

 Goold-Adams was appointed Deputy Commissioner of the Orange River Colony under the Administrator Sir Alfred Milner (later Lord Milner) in January 1901.
-Following the end of hostilities in May 1902, the colony formally received a new constitution on 23 June, and Goold-Adams was appointed Lieutenant-Governor, serving as such until 1907, when he became governor.
+Following the end of hostilities in May 1902, the colony formally received a new constitution on 23 June, and Goold-Adams was appointed as Lieutenant-Governor, serving as such until 1907, when he became governor.

 Goold-Adams was made a Companion of the Order of St Michael and St George in 1902, and was advanced to Knight Grand Cross of the Order of St Michael and St George in 1907.

 Goold-Adams returned to England in 1911, where he married a Canadian named Elsie Riordon on 4 July.
 Later that year he was appointed British High Commissioner to Cyprus.
-In 1914 he was made Governor of Queensland, and arrived in Brisbane just before the election of Queensland's first majority Labor government, under Premier T. J. Ryan.
+In 1914, he was made Governor of Queensland, and arrived in Brisbane just before the election of Queensland's first majority Labor government, under Premier T. J. Ryan.
 He occasionally disapproved of Labor's policies and majority appointments to the Legislative Council of Queensland.

-Returning to England after his retirement, Goold-Adams contracted pleurisy on board ship, and died in Cape Town, South Africa in 1920.
+Returning to England after his retirement, Goold-Adams contracted pleurisy on board ship, and died in Cape Town, Union of South Africa in 1920.